Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 </figure> <br>

-<p> <em> Contiguity </em> is also particularly important, as congressional districts must consist of one geographic unit without separate portions surrounded by another district.
-Like population equality, this is also a hard requirement. </p> <br>
+<p> <em> Contiguity </em> is also important, as 23 states have statute or constitutional provisions that dictate
+congressional districts must consist of one geographic unit without separate portions surrounded by another district.
+Nearly all states follow this principle regardless as to whether it is codified into law. </p> <br>

 <figure>
 <img src="https://i.imgur.com/geQOe6F.jpeg" class="center" style="width:625px">